blondie101010/BRAIN/README.md

     $brain = new Brain($brainName, $site, $brainPath);
     $feeder = new Feeder($brain, Feeder::MODE_TEST_AND_LEARN, $skip, $batchSize, $sample);

-    echo "Processing $inputfile.
+    echo "Processing $inputFile.
 Send SIGTERM to end cleanly (and therefore store new learnings).\n";
     $feeder->processFile($inputFile);

 You can use a simple `composer.json` such as: